 July Happenings at the History Center

-Bartow, Fla (July 2, 2020) -- Journey into Polk history this month at the Polk County History Center.
-The following programs and events are to be held virtually and are open to the public and free of charge:
+Bartow, Fla (July 1, 2021) -- Journey into Polk history this month at the Polk County History Center.
+The following programs and events will be held virtually and are open to the public and free of charge:

 - July 10, 11 a.m., Zoom & Vroom: The Quad Cities

 - This live program will be presented on the Polk County Government Facebook page, PolkCountyGovFL and available for replay on the PGTV YouTube page.
 PolkCountyFL.

 - Polk City, Lake Alfred, Auburndale and Winter Haven share an impressive landscape dotted with expansive lakes near Interstate 4 and U.S. 27.
 The communities possess unique histories and are poised for modern booms as they make way for new industries and growing populations.
 Join us as we explore the historic Green Pond Cemetery, north of Polk City, with its ever present bronze sentinel; go pickin’ for antiques at the historic Biggar Building in Lake Alfred; explore downtown Auburndale and get your toes wet at Mac’s Beach, and in Winter Haven discover the legacy of work by contemporary architect Gene Leedy.

 - This program includes both a virtual component and a self-guided driving tour.
 Contact Jayme Jamison to find out more information, JaymeJamison@polk-county.net or (863) 534-4381.